VinceSMC/sandbox/effects.md

 Effects allow you to apply reusable visual styles and animations to text.
 <br>They can create gradients, highlights, pulses, rainbow colors, typewriter animations, scrolling text, and other dynamic output without configuring every frame manually.

-Each file inside the `effects` folder defines one effect.
-The filename without `.yml` is used as the effect ID.

 ### Effect placeholders

 | # | Placeholder | Type | Description |